shargoj-hw/johannes/README.md

 johannes
 ========

 Game engine for Twitter text adventures.
-Created as a course project in Creative Writing.
+Created as a Creative Writing course project.